Nancy Snyderman Promo Reel

 - Vaccine technology – Dr. Snyderman was on the front lines of the AIDS epidemic.
 It is hard to believe now, but it took them seven years from the recognition of the disease until they had AZT.
 Now people can be treated with antiviral drugs and resume normal lives.
 But now the challenge is to put the importance of vaccines front and center.
 The anti-vaccine lobby has been vocal and wrong in many cases and we are tipping toward being a scientifically illiterate nation.

 - Brick and Mortar – Just as the retail world will be reeling from how much office space is too much, the same will happen in medicine.
 Do huge out-patient centers really need to exist?
 Can you get your MRI locally and meet with your doctor online?
-How do hospitals recoup the money they have lose on this pandemic and how do we protect against a boomerang of unnecessary elective surgery that could fill the coffers?
+How do hospitals recoup the money they have lost and how do we protect against a boomerang of unnecessary elective surgery that could fill the coffers?
 The economics of medicine, along with health and economic disparities of the haves and have nots, need to be front and center as we move on.

 - The power of human touch and how we die – Dr. Snyderman is a big advocate of sitting at the patient bedside and having real conversations with her patients.
 This experience not only helps the unhealthy heal, but it restores the humanity that disease strips away.
 This is at risk.
 Harvard Medical School has announced that incoming first year students will be learning online.
 They will not be touching patients anytime soon.
 They are losing valuable experiences before they even begin.
 In a world where we are now connecting with Zoom calls and computer interfaces, how will young doctors learn the art of medicine?
 That, after all, is the calling.